MessageKit/MessageKit/README.md

 - Check out the [What's Next](#what's-next) section :point_down: to see where we are headed.
 - Check [StackOverflow](https://stackoverflow.com/questions/tagged/messagekit)
 - Install [SwiftLint] too keep yourself in :neckbeard: style.
-- Be Kind and 🤓helpful.
+- Be Kind and helpful.

 ## What's Next